 - Finding Nemo: Marlin and Dory are chased by one while looking for the diver's mask.
 (See Picture Above)

-- The SpongeBob SquarePants Movie features one whose lure is in the guise of an old lady selling ice-cream.
+- The SpongeBob SquarePants Movie features a frogfish whose lure is in the guise of an old lady selling ice-cream.

 Films — Live-Action